 Go to YouTube and open the video you want.

-Now right-click on the video, and you will see the “Stats for nerds” option.
+Right-click on the video, and you’ll see the “Stats for nerds” option.
 Hit it.

 Android or iPhone